SelectCode/apply/docs/pages/challenges/micro/frontend/react.md

 For completing this challenge, please ensure that you meet the following requirements:

 - Your React application fulfills all described functional requirements.
 - A `README.md` file explains how to install any necessary dependencies and how to run your application.
+Please also include a short description and explanation of the main aspects of your chosen approaches.

 ## Evaluation Criteria 🪄